clebert/aws-simple/README.md

 ### Create An AWS IAM User

-Create an AWS IAM user with programmatic access and the following attached
+You need to create an AWS IAM user with programmatic access and the following attached policy:
-policy:

 ```json
 {